 The CMS Emergency Preparedness Final Rule — implemented by the Centers for Medicare & Medicaid Services (CMS) — sets forth guidelines and requirements healthcare providers must follow regarding their emergency response capabilities.

 Let’s explore this rule and the best practices that help healthcare organizations achieve compliance.
-And, when the time comes to review your emergency action plans, be sure to download our free toolkit, Updating Your Disaster Preparedness Plan.

-What is the Emergency Preparedness Final Rule?
+What Is the Emergency Preparedness Final Rule?

 The CMS Emergency Preparedness Final Rule was originally established by the Centers for Medicare & Medicaid Services on November 15, 2016.
 Its intent is to ensure all healthcare facilities participating in Medicare and Medicaid programs are adequately prepared to respond to emergencies.